 And now you are back at a historic square of Prague center located between Wenceslas Square and the Charles Bridge.

-The square boasts with various architectural style buildings such as the Gothic Church of Our Lady before Týn and Astronomical Clock along with many souvenir shops, art galleries, museums, shops, and restaurants.
+The square features buildings of different architectural styles such as the Gothic Church of Our Lady before Týn and Astronomical Clock and many souvenir shops, art galleries, museums, shops, and restaurants.

 You must be hungry after that walk, right?
 Take a look at the must-visit restaurants for food lovers in Prague

 How to get to Prague

 As Czechia is basically the center of Europe, you won’t have any problems getting to Prague from any city of Europe or elsewhere.
 There are various airline companies flying to and from Prague, even the budget-friendly ones like Wizzair and Ryanair.
 The city has one airport for both domestic and international flights.

 Getting to the city center is easy.
 It would be best if you take a bus to the last stop of the metro stop Nádraží Veleslavín (Green Line).
 Driving to Prague is another option from nearby countries like Slovakia, Germany, Hungary, Austria, and some Polish cities.